sjcheong21/sjcheong21.github.io/_pages/about.md

 # Research Interests & Goals
 ---
 I am keenly interested in **sensor and vision systems**.
-My long-term research goal is to develop **reliable, precise and robust sensing platforms and algorithms** that will benefit **future intelligent systems**such as self-driving car, robotics, human-machine interaction, remote sensing, etc.  s
+My long-term research goal is to develop **reliable, precise and robust sensing platforms and algorithms** that will benefit **future intelligent systems**such as self-driving car, robotics, human-machine interaction, remote sensing, etc.

 <br>